ryanmorr/ryanmorr.github.io/_posts/2013-09-01-leveraging-the-most-out-of-css-classes.md

 </pre>
 </div>

 As you can see these examples are of a very generic nature both in name and styling influences as they represent a very high level abstraction.
-Typically classes such as these should always be combined with others as part of an element&#8217;s class declaration to round out its structure, positioning, state, and skin.
+Typically classes such as these should always be combined with others as part of an element's class declaration to round out its structure, positioning, state, and skin.

 The advantage of abstract classes do not come solely in their ability to apply styles to an element in a modular fashion, but also in the relationships they create.
 Think of it from the perspective of object-oriented programming, provided the overlay class, an element will inherit the role of an overlay.
 For example: